microsoft/coyote/docs/tutorials/mocks/mock-dependencies.md

-## Mocking dependencies for systematic testing
+## Mocking dependencies for concurrency unit testing

 Mocking dependencies is a common activity when writing unit tests.
 The code that you want to test often depends on other (complex) code, such as third-party libraries and external services (e.g.